rayan38000/Invisible-Gate/README.md

 ### 🍯 Honey pot

 - **Invisible Form for Bots**
-  Implements a hidden form that only detected bots will attempt to submit, allowing effective identification and blocking of bots.
+  Implements a hidden form that only bots will attempt to submit, allowing effective identification and blocking of bots.

 <br>